 Year 7 and 8 classrooms provide secure storage for devices, but you need to bring your own padlock and make arrangements to use a locker.

 There are lockable device lockers in the Information Centre in the Hub for Year 9 to 13 students.
 You need to bring your own padlock.

 Devices can be securely stored at school for students at all levels.

 Please do not leave your device at home, as it is part of your expected school equipment.

 Our student technicians do their best to get around classroom and fix student and teacher connectivity, hardware, and logon account issues.
 When we don’t get there, “Fix it Wednesdays” could address your needs.
 Bring yourself and your device to the ICT Area of the Senior Learning Hub during 2nd break on Wednesday, and the Tech team will endeavour to work magic.

 Digital Citizenship and Responsibility

 Internet access is filtered at school via Network For Learning.
 NFL is a Ministry provided fiber link.
 More comprehensive filtering will soon be provided via Fortigate.
 Students are expected to follow Digital Citizenship guidelines.

-At home the access of your student to the Internet cannot be filtered by school.
-At home their Internet access is a family responsibility.
+At home, the access of your student to the Internet cannot be filtered by the school.
+At home, their Internet access is a family responsibility.

 Students and Caregivers are requested to read and sign the “Use of Digital Technologies” contract.